SG-Eddin/Technical-Documentation-Best-Practices/EndUser-Documentation/Quick-Start-Guides.md

 Before writing, you need to decide what type of guide you are writing to figure out what you want your guide to accomplish.

 1. Will your quick start guide help your user to learn about your product, process, or tool?
-2. Will the quick start guide tell you user how to do the series of steps required to get started? (a series of steps to get started guides are known as procedural guides"
+2. Will the quick start guide tell your user how to do the series of steps required to get started? (a series of steps to get started guides are known as procedural guides"
 3. Will it tell your user how to do a single task?

 ## Adding visuals